Replacement of Missing Teeth

 Dentures that get loose should be relined or remade.
 Poorly fitting dentures can cause various problems, including sores or infections.
 See your dentist promptly if your denture becomes loose, and maintain your regular visits, too.

 If your denture breaks, cracks or chips, or if one of the teeth becomes loose, call your dentist immediately.
-In many cases, dentists can make necessary adjustments or repairs, often on the same day.
+In many cases, we can make necessary adjustments or repairs, often on the same day.
 Complicated repairs may require that the denture be sent to a special dental laboratory.

 Trucare Dentistry in Roswell GA offers dental implant treatment and replace missing teeth over 10 years now, keeping family dental care personalized with great care.